-- some therapeutic drugs for cancer (pembrolizumab, paclitaxel, and carboplatin)
+- some therapeutic drugs for cancer, such as pembrolizumab, paclitaxel, and carboplatin

-Also, a 2019 study notes that about 13 percent of people with PN have no predisposing illness or factors.
+That said, a 2019 study notes that 13% of people with PN have no predisposing illness or factors.

-Researchers are looking at the underlying mechanisms involved in PN, which include:
+Researchers are currently looking at the underlying mechanisms involved in PN, which include:

 - changes in skin cells

 Better treatments will become possible as the cause of PN development becomes clearer.

 The aim of PN treatment is to break the itch-scratch cycle by: